DRep-Collective/Landing/.github/ISSUE_TEMPLATE/developer-feedback.md

 ---

 Please add any text feedback:
--

 ---

-What date and time did you observer the issue?
+What date and time did you observe the issue?
 - Date (dd-mm-yyyy):
 - Time (UTC):